siddharthpk/taskr/README.md

 - Authentication using JWT
 - Middleware
 - API Testing with Postman
+- Postman Environments Set-up
 - Software Testing with Jest

 # Deployment

-The app is deployed to Heroku Dyno offered under GitHub Dev Pack.
+The app will be deployed to Heroku Dyno offered under GitHub Dev Pack.

 Give it about 15 seconds to load.